Exact universal excitation waveform for optimal enhancement of directed ratchet transport

-Additionally, robustness of the present universality scenario is also observed when the external periodic excitation is replaced by a chaotic excitation having the same underlying main frequency in its Fourier spectrum (see the Supplemental Material [20]).

-\textit{Conclusions.}--In summary, from the criticality scenario giving rise to ratchet universality we have demonstrated the existence and properties of an exact universal excitation waveform for optimal enhancement of directed ratchet transport.
+\textit{Conclusions.}--In summary, from the criticality scenario giving rise to ratchet universality we have demonstrated the existence and properties of an exact universal excitation waveform for optimal enhancement of directed ratchet transport by providing two alternative derivations.
 Our numerical experiments confirmed those findings, as well as revealed other unanticipated properties for the standard case of harmonic excitations in the general context of a driven overdamped Brownian particle subjected to a vibrating periodic potential.
 The exact universal waveform is the \textit{simplest} possible (a particular dichotomous waveform), and is far more efficient that its biharmonic approximation, and the waveform of the associated optimal ratchet potential is therefore a particular case of the simplest piecewise waveform as is used, for instance, in a flashing ratchet.
-Since most models of biological Brownian motors are compatible with a simplified description based on the flashing ratchet, we are tempted to conjecture that the universal optimal ratchet potential could underlie the complex biological machinery operating at the nanoscale as a result of a process of Darwinian optimization.
+Since most models of biological Brownian motors are compatible with a simplified description based on the flashing ratchet, we are tempted to conjecture that the universal optimal ratchet potential could underlie the complex biological machinery operating at the nanoscale as a result of evolutionary processes.

 R.C. acknowledges financial support from the Junta de Extremadura (JEx, Spain) through Project No. GR18081 cofinanced by FEDER funds.
 P.J.M. acknowledges financial support from the Ministerio de Econom\'{\i}a y Competitividad (MINECO, Spain) through project FIS2017-87519 cofinanced by FEDER funds and from the Gobierno de Arag\'{o}n (DGA, Spain) through grant E36\_17R to the FENOL group.